 Focus of legislation Corporate Position Details of engagement Proposed legislative solution Carbon tax Support Husky continues to directly engage with provincial and federal government agencies through pro-active outreach, as well as through input to industry associations representing broad industry consensus.
-Husky supports efforts to price carbon in a way that is equitable for all GHG emitters on an intensity basis.
-Other: Market based Support Husky continues to directly engage with provincial and federal government agencies through pro-active outreach, as well as through input to industry associations representing broad industry consensus.
-Husky supports a market-based system that captures carbon across the economy, harmonizes policies across jurisdictions and treats all technologies and fuels equally.
+Husky supports efforts to price carbon in a way that is equitable for all GHG emitters and preserves industry competitiveness.
 Regulation of methane emissions Support Husky continues to directly engage with provincial and federal government agencies through proactive outreach, as well as through input to industry associations representing broad industry consensus.
 Husky supports incentives for early action on methane emission reductions that give industry the flexibility to manage reductions efficiently.
-Other: GHG performance benchmarking for the Canadian refining sector Support Ongoing engagement (through the Canadian Fuels Association) with the federal government to set up a benchmarking approach based on guiding principles such as long-term competitiveness and a level playing field for the Canadian refining sector.
-Husky supports a benchmarking approach using the Canadian Solomon complexity-weighted barrel methodology for typical petroleum refineries.
+Other: Support with major exceptions Husky continues to directly engage with provincial and federal government agencies through pro-active outreach, as well as through input to industry associations representing broad industry consensus.
+Husky supports efforts to reduce the carbon intensity of transportation fuels provided such efforts do not place excessive burden on existing refining operations.